jpkelly/clock8002/README.md

 /root/sdl-clock -C /boot/clock.ini
 ```
 So that the display is initialized on boot.

-### Web configuration interface

-The new unified images have a web configuration interface for the clock settings.
-You can access this interface by pointing your browser to the address of the clock.
-The default username is `admin` and the default password is `clockwork`.
-You should change them from the interface or the clock.ini file.

 ## sdl-clock - Output the clock to hdmi on the raspberry pi